ish-suarez/ish-suarez/README.md

 - 👋 Hi, I’m name is Ismael Hector Suarez
-- 👀 I’m 26, and I like to feel the breeze when I cruise on my skateboard
+- 👀 I’m 26, and I like to challenge myself to learn new things
 - 🌱 I’m a Full Stack Web Developer
 - 📫 You can reach me at ... ish-suarez@outlook.com
 - 📲 Find me at [izzydev.com](https://izzydev.com)